Denny-Lin/kbpf-sentinel/README.md

 Linux already provides several mechanisms for security and control, but they operate at different layers.

 - **LSM (SELinux/AppArmor)** focuses on process-level permissions (who can act)
+  While LSM can restrict access to the `bpf()` syscall, it does not provide fine-grained control over where eBPF programs are attached.

 - **Cilium / eBPF tools** control network behavior (what to do)

 kbpf-sentinel focuses on:

 > **How eBPF programs are allowed to be used**

-It enforces attachment-level policies directly in the kernel, which is not centrally handled by existing mechanisms.
+It enforces attachment-level policies directly in the kernel, which are not commonly enforced in a centralized or dedicated manner by existing mechanisms.

 ---